In order to better serve you, we would like to share some of the most frequently asked questions regarding admission into Lakeview College of Nursing.

 Do you have a wait list?

-We currently do NOT have a wait list on either campus.
+We typically do not carry a wait list.
 Our slots available usually come close to equaling the number of qualified applicants.
-Please be advised that we typically receive a lot more aplications for fall admission than we do for spring admission.
+Please be advised that we generally receive a lot more aplications for fall admission than we do for spring admission.
 However, the number and quality of applicants is ever-changing and difficult to predict for future semesters.

 Do I have a better chance of becoming admitted at one campus over the other?

-Typically each campus, Danville and Charleston, has close to an equal number of applicants and admissions.
-However, if admission is full at one campus and slots remain at the other campus we will consider applicants for an alternative campus as long as they list their preferences on the application.
-If you are only interested in one particular campus simply place a 0 beside the campus of which you do not want to attend.
+Typically each location, Danville and Charleston, has close to an equal number of applicants and admissions.
+However, if admission is full at one location and slots remain at the other location we will consider applicants for an alternative location as long as they list their preferences on the application.
+If you are only interested in one particular location simply place a 0 beside the location of which you do not want to attend.

 Will I qualify for an Early Admission Decision?